9elmaz9/keep_in_touch/README.md

 #### Flexible and Scalable: Suitable for individual users and small to medium-sized businesses.

 ## Conclusion
-"Keep in Touch" combines ease of use, powerful functionality, and strong security, making it the ideal app for effective contact management.
+"Keep in Touch" combines ease of use, powerful functionality, and strong security, making it the ideal app for effective event and contact management.